washim-uddin-mondal/CoverageRateEstimation/README.md

 # CNN Based Coverage Estimation

-This repository contains codes for coverage manifod estimation in cellular networks from real data.
+This repository contains codes for coverage manifold estimation in cellular networks from real data.
 We have tested our code on the base station location data of the following countries:

 1. India